MarkKozel/CompOrgEText/docs/Assembly/Instructions/BranchingInstructions.md

 - When using multiple conditions, they must be in the order *nzp*.
 Swapping the order will cause an error when assembling.
 This is quirk of the assembler

 ## Conclusion

+Branch instruction may or may not be *taken*, depending on the current value in the **Condition Code* register.
+The CC register is set each time ALU or Memory Load instruction execute.
+The CC from the previous instruction will be used by Branch instructions.

+If/Else and looping behavior can be created using labels, a control value, and the BR instruction.